deepjavalibrary/djl-serving/serving/docs/lmi_new/user_guides/deepspeed_user_guide.md

 OPTION_ENTRYPOINT=djl_python.deepspeed
 TENSOR_PARALLEL_DEGREE=max
 OPTION_ROLLING_BATCH=deepspeed
+# Adjust the following based on model size and instance type
 OPTION_MAX_ROLLING_BATCH_SIZE=64
 ```

-You can use the [SageMaker deployment template](../README.md#using-the-sagemaker-python-sdk-to-deploy-your-first-model-with-lmi) to deploy the model with environment variables.
+You can follow [this example](../deployment_guide/deploying-your-endpoint.md#configuration---environment-variables) to deploy a model with environment variable configuration on SageMaker.

 ## Quantization Support